Rate this article

 When the model is up and running, it’s time to make it a part of your ecommerce architecture.

-Based on your objectives, you may need to deploy it to a cloud-based service, create a dedicated interface, or integrate the documents and knowledge databases of your ecommerce business with the model.
+Based on your objectives, you may need to deploy it to a cloud-based service, create a dedicated user interface, or integrate the documents and knowledge databases of your ecommerce business with the model.
 Once the model is deployed, it needs regular performance monitoring to make sure it lives up to expectations.

 Maintain and improve